-We are dependent on our relationship and license agreements, and we rely upon the patent rights granted to us pursuant to the license agreements.
+We are dependent on our relationships and license agreements, and we rely upon the patent rights granted to us pursuant to the license agreements.

-All of our patent rights for Firdapse[®] are derived from our license agreement with BioMarin.
-Pursuant to this license agreement, we have licensed rights under BioMarin's Firdapse[®] patent applications in the United States, which expire in 2022 and 2034.
+All of our patent rights for Firdapse® are derived from our license agreement with BioMarin.
+Pursuant to this license agreement, we have licensed rights under BioMarin's Firdapse® patent applications in the United States, which expire in 2022 and 2034.
 We may lose our rights to these patents and patent applications if we breach our obligations under the license agreement, including, without limitation, our financial obligations to BioMarin.
 If we violate or fail to perform any term or covenant of the license agreement, BioMarin may terminate the license agreement upon satisfaction of any applicable notice requirements and expiration of any applicable cure periods.
 Additionally, any termination of the license agreement, whether by us or by BioMarin, will not relieve us of our obligation to pay any license fees owing at the time of such termination.
-If we fail to retain our rights under the license agreement, we would not be able to commercialize Firdapse[®], and our business, results of operations, financial condition and prospects would be materially adversely affected.
+If we fail to retain our rights under the license agreement, we would not be able to commercialize Firdapse®, and our business, results of operations, financial condition and prospects would be materially adversely affected.

 Most of our patent rights for CPP-115 are derived from our license agreement with Northwestern University.
 Pursuant to this license agreement, we have exclusive worldwide rights to two patents in the United States.
 These were filed and obtained by Northwestern relating to compositions of matter for a class of molecules, including CPP-115.
 Both patents expire in 2023.
 Additionally, we have licensed rights from Northwestern to a pending patent for derivatives of vigabatrin that are unrelated to CPP-115.
 These rights are subject to the right of Northwestern, under limited circumstances, to practice the covered inventions for or on its own behalf for research.
 We may lose our rights to these patents and patent applications if we breach our obligations under the license agreement, including, without limitation, our financial obligations, including milestone payments, to Northwestern.
-If we violate or fail to perform any term or covenant of the license agreement, Northwestern may terminate the license agreement, whether by us or by Northwestern, will not relieve us of our obligation to pay any license fees owing at the time of such termination.
+If we violate or fail to perform any term or covenant of the license agreement, Northwestern may terminate the license agreement upon satisfaction of any applicable notice requirements and expiration of any applicable cure periods.
+Additionally, any termination of the license agreement, whether by us or by Northwestern, will not relieve us of our obligation to pay any license fees owing at the time of such termination.
 If we fail to retain our rights under the license agreement, we would not be able to commercialize CPP-115, and our business, results of operations, financial condition and prospects would be materially adversely affected.